GeorgevichAgiamoh/NACDDED-Backend/README.md

 ### setDioceseBasicInfo (`POST`, setDioceseBasicInfo)

-This is a sensitive endpoint.
-You must re-login immediately after calling it.

 > The `verif` prop has value 0/1 and it tells if that user has been verified.

 ```json